fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

 ## Uninstall

-You can uninstall the Aperture Agent and it's components by uninstalling the chart installed above:
+You can uninstall the Aperture Agent and it's components installed above by following below steps:

 1. Delete the Aperture Agent chart: